erikandersson96/portfolio-project-four/TESTING.md

 ### Authentication

-I was manualy testing so the authentication for each page worked correct:
+I have manualy tested so the authentication for each page works correct:

 * Make sure so the `Login` page only accepts the correct username and password, and then directs the user back to the home page.
 * Make sure so the `Logout` page appears with `You are about to sign out.
 Is that what you want?` message and then directs the user back to the home page.